kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 ### Post-Configuration - Reopen Project in a VS Code Dev Container

 Here we will reopen the project in the container.
-You can do this by doing ``Ctrl+Shift+P`` (or ``Cmd+Shift+P`` on Mac), then type "Dev Containers: Reopen in Container," selecting the option once it comes up.
+You can do this by doing ``Ctrl+Shift+P`` (or ``Cmd+Shift+P`` on Mac), then type "Dev Containers: Reopen in Container," and select it.
 The image will be downloaded and any requirements installed.
-It may take a few minutes.
+It is normal for it to take a few minutes.

-Once the setup is complete, close the current terminal tab by pressing the trash can button.
-Open a new terminal in VS Code and run ``go version`` to ensure the dev container is running a recent version of Go.
+Once the setup is complete, you should close the current terminal tab by pressing the trash can button.
+Open a new terminal in VS Code and run ``go version`` to check if the dev container is running a recent version of Go.

 !!! success